Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Lane Change Regulation Model

 We discretize the system both temporally and spatially.
 The spatial domain $[0, L]$ is divided into equally spaced intervals, each with grid length $\Delta x$, such that a lane is divided into $N_x = L/\Delta x$ grids.
 The time domain $[0, T]$ is partitioned with time-steps $\Delta T = t_q - t_{q-1}$, where $q = 1, \dots, N_T$.

-Let there be $M$ vehicles at time $t_k$.
-The longitudinal position of vehicle $m$ in lane $\alpha^m$, denoted by $x^m_{\alpha^m}(t_k)$, and its velocity $v^m_{\alpha^m}(t_k)$, are discrete values.
+Let {$\mathcal{V}(t_k)=\{1,2,\dots,n_{\mathrm{veh}}(t_k)\}$} denote the set of vehicles at time $t_k$, where {$n_{\mathrm{veh}}(t_k)$} is the number of vehicles in the system.
+For vehicle {$j\in\mathcal{V}(t_k)$}, let {$\ell^j(t_k)$} denote its lane index, and let {$x^j(t_k)$} and {$u^j(t_k)$} denote its longitudinal position and velocity, respectively.
 To incorporate the microscopic data into a PDE model, we need to compute the macroscopic traffic state for each spatial grid. \cite{fan2013data} employs a kernel density estimation (KDE) method to estimate density, velocity, and flow functions for the PDE model.
-Our approach adopts a simpler version of KDE, where each grid is represented by an averaged quantity, rather than requiring detailed positional data.
-This simplification reduces the need for precise vehicle positioning.
+Our approach adopts a simpler version of KDE, where each grid is represented by an averaged quantity, rather than requiring detailed positional data, which reduces the need for precise vehicle positioning.

-Specifically, the density at the $i$-th grid in lane $\alpha$ is computed by counting the number of vehicles within the grid centered at $x_i$:
+Specifically, the density at the $i$-th grid in lane $\alpha$ is computed by counting the number of vehicles within the grid at $x_i$, and the velocity is estimated by averaging their speeds:

-The velocity in the same grid is estimated by averaging the velocities of all vehicles within the grid:

-The flow is then calculated by multiplying the estimated density and velocity:
+In practice, average speed and density in each grid are acquired through measurements from local detectors, or reports from CVs \cite{belletti2017expert,bekiaris2020pde}.
+The flow is then calculated by multiplying the estimated density and velocity: $ q_{\alpha_i}(t_k) = \rho_{\alpha_i}(t_k) \cdot v_{\alpha_i}(t_k).$

-Our model operates by enabling or disabling source terms in Eq. (\ref{eq:e008}) and (\ref{eq:e008_2}) based on the regulation commands.
 Within our system, we assume the presence of two types of vehicles: HVs, which execute lane changes without intervention from the regulation model, and CVs, which are HVs equipped with connectivity technologies that adhere strictly to regulation signals.
 Notably, both CVs and HVs follow the same microscopic dynamic models.
-Unlike an uncontrolled system, where lane change requests are automatically permitted, our model enables selective control by either permitting or prohibiting lane changes of CVs from grid $\alpha_i$ to its neighboring grid in an adjacent lane.
-Fig. \ref{fig:method_demo} illustrates how our model functions in a real-world scenario by broadcasting lane change regulations to vehicles through road infrastructure.
+In the discretized setting of Eq.~(\ref{eq:general_source_control}), our model selectively controls lane changes of CVs by permitting or prohibiting transitions from grid $\alpha_i$ to its adjacent lane grids.

-The action for any grid $\alpha_i$ at time $t_k$ is represented as a two-dimensional vector:
+Specifically, the action for any grid $\alpha_i$ at time $t_k$ is discretized as a two-dimensional vector: